Watch past educational presentations and see live events in real time

 American College of Rheumatology Seeks Letters of Interest from Potential Guideline Development Partners

-The ACR periodically invites letters of interest from those who wish to partner with ACR to develop new clinical practice guidelines for the prevention and treatment of various conditions.
+The ACR invites letters of interest from those who wish to partner with ACR to develop new clinical practice guidelines for the prevention and treatment of juvenile idiopathic arthritis (specifically systemic JIA, oligoarticular JIA, and immunizations) and lupus nephritis.
 The guidelines will be developed primarily for rheumatologists who care for patients with these diseases, but may also be used by primary care providers and others who care for these patients.